From BR Bullpen

 Hamilton left Team Canada in 1996 to become head coach of the Canadian junior national team, leading them to a Bronze Medal in the 1997 World Junior Championship.
 He was named Baseball Canada Coach of the Year that season.
 It was also his last year as Montpellier's coach and GM.

 Hamilton was an assistant coach at the University of Maine in 1998, taking a break from coaching the junior Canadian national team.
 He returned to his role as junior national team coach in 1999.
-Hamilton also coached for Team Canada's senior team in the 2004 Olympics, 2007 Baseball World Cup, 2008 Final Olympic Qualification Tournament, 2008 Olympics and 2010 Pan American Games Qualification Tournament.
+Hamilton also coached for Team Canada's senior team in the 2004 Olympics, 2007 Baseball World Cup, 2008 Final Olympic Qualification Tournament, 2008 Olympics, 2010 Pan American Games Qualification Tournament, 2011 Baseball World Cup (Bronze Medal) and 2011 Pan American Games (Canada's first Gold in the Pan American Games in baseball).
 He was director of national teams from at least 2004-2008.

 He took over full-time coaching duties for the Canadian junior national team at the 2012 World Junior Championship.